-This article is mainly for those who have just one computer, or do not share files and printers over home network.
+This article is mainly for those who have just one computer, or do not share files and printers over home (local) network or HomeGroup.
 Steps described here disable remote administration and sharing capabilities and therefore are not suitable for business environments.
 Please keep in mind that www.winhelp.us is primarily meant for home users.

 Disabling some of these services also helps to decrease time needed to boot into Windows, and enhance overall performance a bit.

 In all versions of Windows, open Run dialog using keyboard shortcut Windows Key+R.

 Type services.msc and click OK.

 Scroll down in the list to find Remote Registry.
 Right-click on the row and select Properties.

 Select Disabled from Startup type list.
 Then click OK to close Remote Registry Properties window.

 This service enables viewing and changing Windows Registry (the place where all settings and information about your Windows, installed programs and users' settings is kept) from a remote computer (including hackers' computers) - so it is best to keep the service shut down at all times.
 On home networks, Windows Registry should be accessed from local computer only.

 In Home editions of Windows, this service does not run by default.
 If the service is running, click Stop to shut it down right away.

 Other services you might want to disable in Windows are: